jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### returnUser

 this method is used when we wanna return a user with certain emal,
-if the suer is not founf false will be returned
+if the suer is not founf false will be returned.

+Parameters:
+- $email: string email of a user

+The method returns array with information about the user,
+or the boolean of false if the user is not found.
 ```php
     public function returnUser(string $email): array|bool
     {